smsexplores/sms-syself-devops/EC2 Instance Setup Guide for Windows users using Mobaxterm.md

 - **Permission Issues with `.pem` File:** Ensure the `.pem` file has the correct permissions.
 Run `chmod 400 your-key-file.pem` to set the correct permissions.
 - **Security Group Configuration:** Ensure your security group allows inbound SSH traffic on port 22 from your IP address.
 - **Correct Username:** For Ubuntu instances, the default username is `ubuntu`.
-For other AMIs, it might be `ec2-user` or something else.
+- The default username can vary depending on the AMI you are using.
+Here are some common default usernames for different AMIs:
+      Amazon Linux 2 or Amazon Linux AMI: ec2-user RHEL (Red Hat Enterprise Linux): ec2-user or root
+      CentOS: centos or root
+      Debian: admin or root
+      SUSE Linux: ec2-user or root
+      Ubuntu: ubuntu
+      Fedora: ec2-user or fedora
+When connecting via SSH, if you are unsure of the default username, check the documentation for the specific AMI you are using or try a combination of common usernames based on the operating system.

 Following these steps, you should be able to launch and connect to your EC2 instance using MobaXterm.